Must-Have Website Design Basics

 If we have to pinpoint one site feature that needs to be bold and eye-catching, it would be the call-to-action button.
 You can find this button on social media pages or e-commerce websites, making it essential to good web design.

-It must stand out because business websites must encourage visitors to avail themselves of its services.
+It must stand out among business websites and encourage visitors to use its services.
 Whether calling customer care or ordering products, every attribute on the website must ensure it can fulfil consumers’ demands.

 13. Using Grids

 In other words, it offers a blueprint of how the page will look on various screen sizes.
-You can also experiment with the text boxes to deliver a more balanced look or create a unique design structure to leave a mark on visitors.
+You can also experiment with a grid based layout and the text boxes to deliver a more balanced look or create a unique design structure that intuitively guides users’ attention in an f pattern to leave a mark on visitors.

-Now, designers can change the size of columns based on the importance of the articles.
+Now, designers can change the size of columns based on the importance of the articles to reflect the brand personality.
 You can break the grids further, but it would be best to get professional help to know when anything on the page looks out of place.

 Additional Tips